darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ![b.3](b.3.png)

 There is a point not on q, yes.
 So my proposal is, to take that into **account** by introducing a variable of type point.
 Variable E will be of type point, E will also be initialized,

+# next read through, draw some examples.

 ![b.6](b.6.png)